How can we help you today?

 Are domain names considered intellectual property?

 To answer this, it helps to consider domain names from legal, business, and technical perspectives.
-While domain names can be valuable and sometimes protected, they don’t always fit neatly into the traditional categories of intellectual property like patents, trademarks, or copyrights.
+While domain names can be valuable and sometimes protected, they don’t always fit neatly into traditional categories of intellectual property such as patents, trademarks, or copyrights.

 From a legal standpoint, domain names aren’t automatically considered intellectual property because they don’t represent a form of creativity, invention, or branding in the same way that a patent or trademark does.